Abalone: Farming

-Farming of abalone began in the late 1950s and early 1960s in Japan and China.
+Aquafarming of abalone as a meat product began in the late 1950s and early 1960s in Japan and China.
 Since the mid-1990s, there have been many increasingly successful endeavors to commercially farm abalone for the purpose of consumption.
 Overfishing and poaching have reduced wild populations to such an extent that farmed abalone now supplies most of the abalone meat consumed.
-The principal abalone farming regions are China, Taiwan, Japan, and Korea.
-Abalone is also farmed in Australia, Canada, Chile, France, Iceland, Ireland, Mexico, Namibia, New Zealand, South Africa, Spain, Thailand, and the United States.
+The principal abalone farming regions are Mainland China, Taiwan, Japan and South Korea.
+Abalone is also farmed in Australia, Canada, Chile, France, Iceland, Ireland, Mexico, Namibia, New Zealand, South Africa, Spain, Thailand and the United States.

-After trials in 2012, a commercial "sea ranch" was set up in Flinders Bay, Western Australia to raise abalone.
+After trials in 2012, a commercial "sea ranch" was set up in Flinders Bay, Western Australia, to raise abalone.
 The ranch is based on an artificial reef made up of 5,000 separate concrete abalone habitat units, which can host 400 abalone each.
 The reef is seeded with young abalone from an onshore hatchery.

 The abalone feed on seaweed that grows naturally on the habitats; the ecosystem enrichment of the bay also results in growing numbers of dhufish, pink snapper, wrasse, and Samson fish among other species.

 Consumption

 Abalone have long been a valuable food source for humans in every area of the world where a species is abundant.
 The meat of this mollusc is considered a delicacy in certain parts of Latin America (particularly Chile), France, New Zealand, East Asia and Southeast Asia.

-In the Greater China region and among Overseas Chinese communities, abalone is commonly known as bao yu, and sometimes forms part of a Chinese banquet.
+In the Greater China region and among overseas Chinese communities, abalone is commonly known as bao yu, and sometimes forms part of a Chinese banquet as one of the four sea delicacies of Chinese cuisine.
 In the same way as shark fin soup or bird's nest soup, abalone is considered a luxury item, and is traditionally reserved for celebrations.